How to Save Money When Entertaining Guests

-On the front page of my favorite store’s ad this week, chicken breasts are on sale for $1.79, and I notice asparagus is $1.99 a pound.
-That means, if I’m having someone over, I’ll make a main dish with chicken, and my veggie side will be asparagus.
+On the front page of my favorite store’s ad this week, chicken breasts are on sale for $1.79.
+That means, if I’m having someone over, I’ll make Nashville Chicken Tenders and French fries.

 If it were ground beef on sale for $1.99, then I’d probably make a pot of chili with chips and cheese as toppings.

-If I didn’t pay attention to the ad, I could easily spend $5 a pound on meat, and when you’re feeding several people, that adds up quick.
+If I didn’t pay attention to the ad, I could easily spend $5 a pound on meat, and when you’re feeding several people, that adds up quickly.

-Here are six types of cheap meals that capitalize on things other than meat:
+Here are six ideas for cheap meals that capitalize on things other than meat:

 There is nothing wrong with buying store-bought anything.
 No shame in that game.